ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-06-setting-up-a-github-account.md

 Finishing Up
 ---

 Using the git system is fairly simple once you get used to it, but it does take some time to learn exactly what you should be doing.
-I'd recommend doing some I'd like to mention that one thing that tripped me up for awhile as I tried to link some desktop files in VS Code to a GitHub repository.
+I'd like to mention that one thing that tripped me up for awhile was that my normal GitHub password didn't work to link some desktop files in VS Code to a GitHub repository.
 If you have this problem, where your command line wants you to sign into your GitHub account, but it isn't accepting your password, you can create a Personal Access Token instead.
 [This link](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) has excellent step-by-step instructions on how to do this.

 Useful Resources
 ---